Entanglement dynamics for atoms near a reflecting boundary: Enhancement and suppression by environment-induced interactions: Conclusion

-For atoms initially prepared in the antisymmetric maximally entangled state $|A\rangle$, the environment-induced interactions have little influence on the entanglement dynamics at early times, but become important at intermediate and later times, reflecting again the competition between atom--boundary and induced atom--atom effects.
-When the nearer atom lies very close to the boundary, i.e., when the atom--boundary separation is much smaller than the transition wavelength while the interatomic separation is large, the environment-induced interactions first slow down entanglement decay and then accelerate it, ultimately shortening the entanglement survival time.
-A similar ``suppression--enhancement'' sequence occurs when both the atom--boundary separation and the interatomic separation are comparable to the transition wavelength, also resulting in a shorter entanglement lifetime.
-In contrast, when the atom--boundary separation is comparable to the transition wavelength and the interatomic separation is large, the environment-induced interatomic interaction dominates, yielding a slower decay of entanglement and hence a longer entanglement lifetime.
+For atoms initially prepared in the antisymmetric maximally entangled state $|A\rangle$, the environment-induced interactions have little influence on the entanglement dynamics at early times, but become important at intermediate and later times, reflecting again the competition between atom-boundary and induced atom-atom effects.
+When the nearer atom lies very close to the boundary, i.e., when the atom-boundary separation is much smaller than the transition wavelength while the interatomic separation is large, the environment-induced interactions first slow down entanglement decay and then accelerate it, ultimately shortening the entanglement survival time.
+A similar ``suppression-enhancement'' sequence occurs when both the atom-boundary separation and the interatomic separation are comparable to the transition wavelength, also resulting in a shorter entanglement lifetime.
+In contrast, when the atom-boundary separation is comparable to the transition wavelength and the interatomic separation is large, the environment-induced interatomic interaction dominates, yielding a slower decay of entanglement and hence a longer entanglement lifetime.